-Creating strong loyalty and rewards programs is one of the most impactful ways to build customer loyalty.
+Creating strong loyalty and rewards programs are some of the most impactful ways to build customer loyalty.
 More than 70 percent of recently polled consumers cited loyalty programs as a meaningful part of their brand relationships.

 Beyond structured loyalty programs, you can foster customer loyalty more subtly by leveraging customer behavior data.
 Zero in on profitable, loyal customers and reward them in unexpected ways—like offering exclusive discounts and special treatment like shorter checkout lines.

-Now that you understand CLV's importance, how to calculate it, and how to improve it, you’re sure to be rewarded with increased revenue.
+Now that you understand CLV's importance, how to calculate it, and how to improve it, you’re sure to be rewarded with increased revenue better, customer retention, and heightened brand loyalty.

 To benefit even more from CLV and other key performance metrics, take a deeper dive into customer behavior data.
 Peel’s Shopify analytics tool empowers business owners to connect with customers on a whole new level, helping to bolster your bottom line in many ways.
 Learn more and try Peel for free today.